ryanorsinger/learn-to-code-python-workshop/handout_for_participants.md

 3. Immersion works.
 Full-time, live, in-person instruction for 5 months works.

 ### What is Data Science?
-- Interdisciplinary applied science at the intersection of programming, statistics, and business/domain expertise.
+- Interdisciplinary applied science at the intersection of programming, statistics, and business
 - The application of the scientific method of hypothesis-experiment-analyze-repeat to analyze and infer outcomes from data.
 - A broad description of approaches ranging from business analysis and visualizations to machine learning and deep neural network analysis.
 - An increasingly accessible field